-Set Better Strategic Goals – Examples and Templates
+How to Set Better Strategic Goals, With Examples

 1. Start with a clear vision and mission statement

-A vision statement defines where the company wants to be in the future, while the mission statement defines the company’s purpose and how it plans to achieve its vision.
-These two statements form the foundation of any strategic planning process and should inform the company’s goals.
+A vision statement defines where the company wants to be in the future, while a mission statement defines the company’s purpose and how it plans to achieve its vision.
+These two statements form the foundation of any strategic planning process and should inform the company’s strategic goals.

 2. Conduct a SWOT analysis

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 A thorough SWOT analysis of the company’s internal and external environment can be used to pinpoint problem areas and establish priorities for growth.

 Based on the SWOT analysis, and considering the organization’s resources and competitive landscape, identify priorities and focus areas that align with the vision and mission.
 These areas should be strategically significant and have the potential to drive long-term success.

 Employees, managers and executives should all have input into strategic planning to maximize the likelihood that outcomes will reflect the company’s stated mission and core values.
 Gaining support and dedication in this way can make it simpler to realize your goals.
 Strategic goal setting workshops can be an effective method of involving key stakeholders in the process.

 5. Communicate and cascade goals